Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Abstract

 \section{Abstract}

 In this work we study a special minimax problem where there are linear constraints that couple both the minimization and maximization decision variables.
-The problem is a generalization of the traditional saddle point problem (which does not have the coupling constraint), and it finds applications in wireless communication, game theory, transportation, robust optimization, just to name a few.
-We show that the considered problem is challenging, in the sense that it violates the classical max-min inequality, and that it is NP-hard even under very strong assumptions (e.g., the objective is strongly convex-strongly concave).
+The problem is a generalization of the traditional saddle point problem (which does not have the coupling constraint), and it finds applications in wireless communication, game theory, transportation, just to name a few.
+We show that the considered problem is challenging, in the sense that it violates the classical max-min inequality, and that it is NP-hard even under very strong assumptions (e.g., when the objective is strongly convex-strongly concave).
 We then develop a duality theory for it, and analyze conditions under which the duality gap becomes zero.
-Leveraging the resulting duality-based relaxations, we propose a family of efficient algorithms named multiplier gradient descent (MGD), and study their convergence properties.
-Finally, we test the effectiveness of the proposed algorithms in an application on adversarial attacks on network flow problems.
+Finally, we study a class of stationary solutions defined based on the dual problem, and evaluate their practical performance in an application on adversarial attacks on network flow problems.